Continuing from where we left off from last time...

 What these passages lack in theological sophistication, they more than make up for in vividness of language.
 Indeed, they may be taken to teach an important truth, that God's knowledge is not passive observation-from-afar, but rather a living and active presence, keen to work justice and mercy in the earth.
 But since open theists still believe that God fully knows the present, it seems that they too will have to take these passages nonliterally, just as much as the classical theist.
 So why can't 22:12 be the same way?

 In the Divine Foreknowledge: Four Views book, the Openness guy (St. Gregory Boyd) highlights the passage in Jeremiah where God says

 They have built the high places of Topheth in the Valley of Ben Hinnom to burn their sons and daughters in the fire—something I did not command, nor did it enter my mind.
 (Jer 7:31 + parallel passages)

 This could just mean that it didn't ever enter God's mind to command that the Israelites sacrifice their children.
-(I know we just did the story of Abraham and Isaac, but that was a test of faith and a sign, not to be imitated by future generations.
-And, since God called it off, part of the function of the story is to indicate that he doesn't need child sacrifice!)
+(I know we just did the story of Abraham and Isaac, but that was a special test of faith and a sign, not a ritual to be imitated by future generations.
+And, since God called it off, it seems to me that part of the function of the story is to indicate that God doesn't actually want or need child sacrifice!)
 But even if we interpret this phrase "enter my mind" more broadly, it could just be a vivid way to refer to God's shock and horror that the Israelites would do such a thing.
 A similar thing can be said about this more obviously problematic passage: